grandeurdev/arduino-sdk/README.md

   * Your IoT product development itself.
   * Scaling your system up to hundreds of thousands of devices as your business grows.

 * No need to mix and match various services to come up with your own solution.
-Grandeur Cloud is a single spot solution for all of your needs, from **built-in authentication** of your users and devices to **an integrated database** to an **out-of-the-box file storage system** and a registry of data for all of your devices.
+Grandeur is a single spot solution for all of your needs, from **built-in authentication** of your users and devices to **an integrated database** to an **out-of-the-box file storage system** and a registry of data for all of your devices.
 And You can manage absolutely everything from a single dashboard.

 * Simple pricing.
 Unlike Google and AWS, we do not have to deal with a different pricing model for each service and aggregate them together to compute the monthly bill making it almost impossible for the user to understand why he has to pay this much!
 Packaging all our services into one platform has let us develop a very simple and transparent pricing model.
-You can [start free][Grandeur Cloud Sign Up] for a certain quota and then pay as you go based on your resources consumption.
-Checkout [pricing][Grandeur Cloud Pricing] for more details.
+You can [start free][Grandeur Sign Up] for a certain quota and then pay as you go based on your resources consumption.
+Checkout [pricing][Grandeur Pricing] for more details.

-* We have a growing [community on Hackster][Grandeur Cloud Hackster] which is equivalent to growing number of developers which are using Grandeur Cloud and improving the opensource SDKs resulting in increasing Grandeur Cloud support.
+* We have a growing [community on Hackster][Grandeur Hackster] which is equivalent to growing number of developers which are using Grandeur and improving the opensource SDKs resulting in increasing Grandeur support.

-* It is terrifically simple to [get started][Get Started with Grandeur Cloud] with your IoT product development.
-Just create a project from the [cloud dashboard][Grandeur Cloud Dashboard], plug your project's API key into our SDKs and start developing.
+* It is terrifically simple to [get started][Get Started with Grandeur] with your IoT product development.
+Just create a project from the [cloud dashboard][Grandeur Dashboard], plug your project's API key into our SDKs and start developing.

-Follow [our Hackster Hub][Grandeur Cloud Hackster] for quick starts and advanced development projects.
+Follow [our Hackster Hub][Grandeur Hackster] for quick starts and advanced development projects.

-[Here][Get Started With Grandeur Cloud] is how you can create a new project on Grandeur Cloud and start using the Javascript SDK to build your IoT apps.
+[Here][Get Started With Grandeur] is how you can create a new project on Grandeur and start using the Javascript SDK to build your IoT apps.

-From here onwards, we'll look at how you can use the Arduino SDK for all arduino-compatible modules to put your devices live and connected on Grandeur Cloud.
+From here onwards, we'll look at how you can use the Arduino SDK for all arduino-compatible modules to put your devices live and connected on Grandeur.
 Let's dive in!

 # Arduino SDK

-**Arduino SDK** is the official SDK for arduino-compatible hardware modules and it utilizes the *Apollo* API to connect your device to **[Grandeur Cloud][Grandeur Cloud]**.
+**Arduino SDK** is the official SDK for arduino-compatible hardware modules and it utilizes the *Grandeur* API to connect your device to **[Grandeur][Grandeur]**.

-Follow the [get started][Get Started with Arduino SDK] guidelines to quickly get into the context of integrating your devices to Grandeur Cloud or jump straight to an [Arduino example][Example] to make your hands dirty.
+Follow the [get started][Get Started with Arduino SDK] guidelines to quickly get into the context of integrating your devices to Grandeur or jump straight to an [Arduino example][Example] to make your hands dirty.

 For a developer reference for the Arduino SDK, you can have a look at the [documentation][Documentation].

-To get a deeper understanding of the core concepts Grandeur Cloud is built upon, dive into the [Grandeur Ecosystem][Ecosystem] section.
+To get a deeper understanding of the core concepts Grandeur is built upon, dive into the [Grandeur Ecosystem][Ecosystem] section.

 * [Get Started](#get-started)
   * [Installation](#installation)